 - Organise regular events such as talks and workshops in order to provide a useful and supportive networking environment

 - Assist with achieving the values and beliefs as outlined in Our future: The Royal Holloway Strategic Plan; 2013-2020, Royal Holloway’s Equality and Diversity Scheme and Dignity at Work Policy, and assist with achieving the institutional Athena SWAN Action Plan

 - Report annually to the central Equality Steering Group.

 RoWaN is run by a committee, chaired by Moya Watson (School Manager, Law and Social Sciences) and Leanne Workman (Head of Academic Liaison, Academic Services).
-Additional members include Maria Vardaki (Administration Manager, Academic Services) and the team is supported by HR staff from Organisational Development and Diversity: Susan Lee (Equality and Diversity Officer) and Katerina Finnis (Equality and Diversity Coordinator).
+Additional members include Maria Vardaki (Administration Manager, Academic Services) and the team is supported by Katerina Finnis (Equality and Diversity Coordinator, HR).
 The Committee meets monthly to discuss the planning of events.

 We aim to run at least three events a year, normally one per term.
 Some examples of events we have run in the past include:

 - A Flash-mob Tea Party and reading of ‘Margaret of Anjou’, a reimagining of some of Shakespeare’s heroines, to celebrate International Women’s Day 2016;